-These Master of business degrees are offered to those holding an undergraduate degree in the professional field, as well as those with a bachelor degree from an unrelated area who are keen to change career paths.
+These business Masters degrees are offered to those holding an undergraduate degree in the professional field, as well as those with a bachelor degree from an unrelated area who are keen to change career paths.

 Specialist business study options

-Beyond those Masters of business degrees which offer professional accreditation, there is also a wide range of specialised coursework Masters of business degrees.
-Masters of business degrees with coursework are for those who aspire to reach the highest levels of technical expertise and management for example:
+Beyond those business Masters degrees which offer professional accreditation, there is also a wide range of specialised coursework Masters of business degrees.
+Business Masters degrees with coursework are for those who aspire to reach the highest levels of technical expertise and management for example:

 - Directors of Finance